BIGJRA/BIGJRA.github.io/rejuv.md

 chalkboards in the lower left classroom are the guide.
 So, make the
 following:

--  Determined, Math, Medical Proficiency, Internship Experience
+Student 1: Determined, Math, Medical Proficiency, Internship Experience

--  Studious, English, Drama Proficiency, 10 or more performances
+Student 2: Studious, English, Drama Proficiency, 10 or more performances

--  Whimsical, Botany, Botanical Proficiency, Hugged a Tree.
+Student 3: Whimsical, Botany, Botanical Proficiency, Hugged a Tree.

 Relationship Point Choices:
 - Give her space.
 (Saki +2)
 - She has amnesia.
 (Saki +1, Amber +1)
 - ...
 (Saki -2)

--  Studious, Engineering, Engineering Proficiency, 3 Years' Experience
+Student 4: Studious, Engineering, Engineering Proficiency, 3 Years' Experience

 Talk to the door at the top.